 He’s a creative writer, and an appreciative neighbor.

-A few days later, Jackson went all “this is your captain speaking,” with beautiful and inspiring metaphors in a New Year’s social media post that made us want to start tailgating.
+Jackson went all “this is your captain speaking,” with beautiful and inspiring metaphors in a New Year’s social media post that made us want to start tailgating.

 His mom was his agent heading into the NFL draft.

 This confused and concerned some NFL teams, but didn’t put off the Ravens.